Transport Layer Security Is Not A Substitute For Virtual Private Networks

 Setup Your Own VPN Server

-It is possible to set up your own VPN server if you’re technically savvy and this is much cheaper than paying a monthly subscription after you pay for the initial set up costs.
+It is possible to set up your own VPN server if you’re technically savvy and this is much cheaper than paying a monthly subscription after you pay for the initial setup costs.
 You also gain the peace of mind that your browsing activity is not being logged by anyone but you.
 But guess what, if you’re doing illegal shit then law enforcement will break your door down and seize your VPN server logs so there’s that… Here is a nice article that explains how to set up your own VPN server using Algo VPN.
-Check the following link for more information on how to do that:

 How to Deploy Your Own Algo VPN Server in the DigitalOcean Cloud